 Student Testing Protocols

 - Masking: In alignment with Northwestern Medicine practice, masks are required at our health facilities and testing sites regardless of vaccination status.
-This means appropriate masking protocols are enforced and required at Health Services (Searle Hall), the Jacobs Center, and on the Chicago campus at 345 E. Superior.
+This means appropriate masking protocols are enforced and required at Northwestern Medicine Student Health Service (Searle Hall), the Jacobs Center, and on the Chicago campus at 345 E. Superior.

 - All vaccinated undergraduate, graduate and professional studies students are not required to participate in recurring asymptomatic COVID-19 testing but do still need to submit to required arrival testing.